 Note: State laws are always subject to change.
 While we strive to provide the most current information available, please consult a Colorado criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.

-Learn More About Your Drug Trafficking Case with a Free Evaluation
+Learn More About Your Drug Trafficking Case: Call an Attorney

 If you have been charged with drug trafficking in Colorado -- or rather, the sale or distribution of a large amount of drugs -- you most likely will be facing a lengthy prison sentence upon conviction.
-The best way to defend yourself in court and get the best outcome possible is to work with a criminal defense attorney.
-Get started today with a free legal evaluation of your case from a Colorado criminal lawyer.
+The best way to defend yourself in court and get the best outcome possible is to work with an experienced lawyer.
+Get started today by reaching out to a Colorado criminal lawyer.